Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Introduction

-Another class of methods hypothesizes that sequences are generated from some evolutionary process in which a sequence is produced by reproducing complex strings from simpler substrings (\cite{siyari2016} and references therein).
-This method solves an NP-hard optimization problem to identify the underlying evolution hierarchy and corresponding substrings.
-These substrings can also be used as features for sequence data mining.
-However, the estimation algorithms for this and similar methods are heuristics that usually do not guarantee optimality.
-The algorithms can also lead to several solutions that will cause identifiability and ambiguity issues.
+\paragraph{\textbf{Graph based.}} Temporal graphs is a category of graph representations similar to SGT defined in this paper.
+Temporal graphs were used for Phenotyping in \citet{liu2015temporal} and Temporal Skeletonization in \citet{liu2016temporal}.
+However, the definition of the developed SGT is fundamentally different from these Temporal graphs.
+Moreover, SGT's ability to capture the short- and long-term features are theoretically substantiated.
+Another class of graph methods hypothesizes that sequences are generated from some evolutionary process where a sequence is produced by reproducing complex strings from simpler substrings, as in \citet{siyari2016lexis} and references therein.
+However, the estimation algorithms for these methods are heuristics, sometimes greedy, and have identifiability issues.
 Moreover, the evolutionary assumption may not be always true.

-The above methods either limit the extent of sequence pattern extraction due to restrictive assumptions or search for (hidden) states or strings in an unobservable universe.
-This causes limited accuracy and/or computational issues.

-Besides these methods, Prefixspan \cite{han2001} is another sequence pattern mining approach, but it works on a different type of sequence in which the sequence is a list of elements and each element consists of a set of items, e.g. \textlangle{}a(abc)(ac)d(cf)\textrangle{}.
-For the sequence problems addressed here, Prefixspan's performance will be similar to n-grams.

-Sequence mining problems have also been given attention by the deep learning research community.
-Embedding spaces for sequences have been proposed using Recurrent Neural Networks (RNN) and Long Short Term Memory \cite{graves2013}.
-However, the dimension of these embeddings is typically large, and finding the optimal dimension and embeddings requires the use of rigorous optimization problems in a deep learning network.
-Training such models is computationally intensive, sometimes not interpretable and requires a large amount of training data.